 Remember your five-arounds when finishing up at your client’s site.

-If you’re unfamiliar with that term – five arounds means putting fliers or door hangers on each residence on either side of your job site and the three residences across the street!
+If you’re unfamiliar with that term—five-arounds means putting flyers or door hangers on each residence on either side of your job site and the three residences across the street!
 So, the five locations around the client’s site that you’re servicing.

 Spending just 15 minutes as you wrap up at your client’s site may just secure you a few new leads along the way.

-9. Truck Wraps Take Your Electrician Marketing to the Streets
+9. Truck Wraps Take Your Marketing to the Streets

 You have the opportunity to turn heads every time you drive to a client location.
 When you roll up to a client, your van becomes a billboard that broadcasts to anyone within eyesight.
 Consider the awesome marketing potential of that real estate on your truck.